anirudhbs/parking-lot/tests/README.md

 ## getParams

 This tests the `getParams` utility method used to get the parameters from each command that are separated by a space

+## getLotDetails

+This is for the `getLotDetails` method, which returns the details of all the non-empty slots in the parking lot

+## getMatchingValues

+This tests that the `getMatchingValues` method returns object containing only the values that pass the predicate